devlbolivar/100-days-of-code/r1-log.md

 ### R1D6
 Day 6 #100DaysOfCode Today I worked with the navigation component, it's already showing different months.
 I was refactoring the grid component also. #ReactJs

+### R1D7
+Day 7 #100DaysOfCode Toda I started out the event component and added interfaces for different types.
+I changed the folder structure and I did some visual changes. #ReactJs #TypeScript